SupaxInc/data-structure-and-algorithms/README.md

             - This slice is intended to get the elements of the left subtree.
             - The **`1`** indicates that we start from the element right after the root node in the preorder list since the first element (**`0`** index) is the root.
             - **`mid+1`** indicates the end of the slice.
 Since slices are exclusive on the end, **`mid`** corresponds to the number of elements in the left subtree, which is the same as the position of the root in the inorder list.
 The slice goes up to, but does not include, **`mid+1`**, effectively capturing all elements that belong to the left subtree according to the preorder sequence.
+                - For example the first left sub tree would pass in [9]
         2. **`preorder[mid+1:]`**:
             - This slice selects the elements of the right subtree.
             - Starting from **`mid+1`**, it includes all elements from that position to the end of the list.
 These elements are part of the right subtree, following the root-left-right order of preorder traversal.